 High-quality data providers for cyber risk data will be able to give testimonials or examples when their data has been effective in tracking and predicting future data breaches and cyber attacks.
 Also, cyber risk data providers shoould ensure that their data is updated in real-time, to ensure that it reflects the current global situation when it comes to digital hygiene, so that businesses and individuals affected by data breaches can respond immediately.
 Look out for proivders with certificates and badges from independent bodies, such as Certified Information Privacy Professional and Certified Information Security Manager.
 These indicate that the provider uses privacy-compliant collection methods and supplies ethically-sourced, accurate cyber risk data.

 Where can I buy Cyber Risk Data?

 You can get Cyber Risk Data via a range of delivery methods - the right one for you depends on your use case.
 For example, historical Cyber Risk Data is usually available to download in bulk and delivered using an S3 bucket.
 On the other hand, if your use case is time-critical, you can buy real-time Cyber Risk Data APIs, feeds and streams to download the most up-to-date intelligence.

 What are similar data types to Cyber Risk Data?

-Cyber Risk Data is similar to Telecom Data, AI & ML Training Data, Automotive Data, Research Data, and Open Data.
-These data categories are commonly used for Fraud Prevention and Cyber Risk Data analytics.
+Cyber Risk Data is similar to Telecom Data, AI & ML Training Data, Automotive Data, Research Data, and IoT Data.
+These data categories are commonly used for Fraud Prevention and Risk Mitigation.